barash-asenov/sqlnoctx/README.md

 `sqlnoctx` finds usage of non context database/sql functions

-You should use `noctx` if sending http request in your library.
+You should use `sqlnoctx` if you want to enforce context aware methods on `database/sql` package

-Passing `context.Context` enables library user to cancel http request, getting trace information and so on.
+Benefits of using context-aware methods in the database/sql package in Go:

+- Cancellation and Timeouts: Control query duration and prevent performance issues.
+- Graceful Shutdown: Cleanly cancel ongoing operations during application shutdown.
+- Monitoring and Logging: Attach contextual information for better tracing and analysis.
+- Testing and Mocking: Enable independent unit testing by mocking database behavior.
+- Middleware Support: Facilitate modular and extensible middleware patterns.

 ## Usage

-### noctx with go vet
+### sqlnoctx with go vet

 go vet is a Go standard tool for analyzing source code.

-1. Install noctx.
+1. Install sqlnoctx.
 ```sh
 $ go install github.com/barash-asenov/sqlnoctx/cmd/sqlnoctx@latest
 ```